gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 * ``Library_GCC``
-    These attributes specify additional low-level options to be used during library generation, and redefine the actual application used to generate library.
+    These attributes specify additional low-level options to be used during library generation and the commands used to generate the library.

-The GNAT Project Manager takes full care of the library maintenance task, including recompilation of the source files for which objects do not exist or are not up to date, assembly of the library archive, and installation of the library (i.e., copying associated source, object and :file:`ALI` files to the specified location).
+The GNAT Project Manager takes complete care of the library maintenance task, including recompilation of the source files for which objects do not exist or are not up to date, assembly of the library archive, and installation of the library (i.e., copying associated source, object and :file:`ALI` files to the specified location).

-Here is a simple library project file:
+Here's a simple library project file:

 .. code-block:: gpr